JiayingFang01/Data_Visualization/Babynames/README.md

 ## Babynames

 For each year from 1880 to 2017, the data contains the number of children of each sex given each name.
 All names with more than 5 uses are given (Source: http://www.ssa.gov/oact/babynames/limits.html).
-We are using the package "babynames" to get familiar with time series plots.
+I am using the package "babynames" to get familiar with time series plots.

 I try to explore:
 - Plot the most common names in 2017 over the entire period.